HelpGiveThanks/Drafts/Wiki/BugGenie changes for HGT copy.md

 *9 minutes*

-NOTE: In rare cases where a hyphen ends up at the end of a line of text, the paste will not work due to this known issue in Chrome: https://code.google.com/p/chromium/issues/detail?id=327349&can=1&q=copy%  If this happens, TO fix this problem, just add some spaces in the script before the hyphen, so in the PDF it moves to another line.
+NOTE: In rare cases where a hyphen ends up at the end of a line of text, the paste will not work due to this known issue in Chrome: https://code.google.com/p/chromium/issues/detail?id=327349&can=1&q=copy%  To fix this problem, just add some spaces in the script before the hyphen, so in the PDF it moves to another line.

 *11 minutes, 30 seconds*